 Tips and tricks

-If you’re signed in to more than one team, navigate between them by clicking the team icons on the left.
-Or, use the keyboard shortcuts Ctrl 1, Ctrl 2, and so on, to switch quickly between the teams you’re signed in to.
+Use the Workspace Switcher If you’re signed in to more than one workspace, navigate between them by clicking the icons on the left.
+Or, use the keyboard shortcuts Ctrl1, Ctrl2, and so on, to switch quickly between the workspaces you’re signed in to.

-Tip: Add a shortcut to your desktop.
-For Windows 7 and Windows 8, click the Start menu, find Slack, right-click on the file and click Create Shortcut.
+Add a shortcut to your desktop For Windows 7 and 8, click the Start menu, find Slack, right-click on the file and click Create Shortcut.
 For Windows 10, find Slack in your Start menu and drag it to your desktop.